KBR Horse Training Information

 Actually, Stormy's entrance into the trailer was anti-climactic.
 He explored around, enjoyed a few munches of hay, then it was time to repeat the performance.

 You'll notice that I didn't follow him into the trailer.
 I concentrated on keeping him from getting tangled up in the rope and let him explore the trailer on his own terms.
-I want him to be independently confident inside that trailer.
-Also, if he did bump into something or make a noise that spooked him, I didn't want to be inside having to rush out behind him which would present the illusion that I, too, was frightened and fleeing also.
-If he came blasting out, I could simply step away from the trailer and put him back on the longe and return him to the ramp before he even thought about it.
+I want him to be independently confident inside a trailer.
+Also, if he did bump into something or make a noise that spooked him, I didn't want to be inside having to rush out behind him which would present the illusion that I, too, was frightened and fleeing the trailer also.
+If he came blasting out, I could simply step away from the trailer and direct him back on the longe, then return him to the ramp before he had time to think about it.

-Before we could repeat this performance, I had to get him out of the trailer.
+Of course, before we could repeat the loading performance I had to get him out of the trailer.
 I didn't want to jerk him around to do this.
-With a taller horse, pulling hard on the rope could cause the horse to raise his head and bump the roof.
-Therefore my objective was to get him to focus on me and to give him a familiar aid.
-I simply wiggled the rope until I caught his attention and started to step away from the trailer.
-If he stalled out, I'd back him up slighty and try again.
-Notice the lead rope is slack and I'm just keeping enough tension that he won't step on it.
+With a taller horse, pulling hard on the rope could cause the horse to raise his head in opposition reflex and bump the roof.
+Therefore my objective was to get him to focus on me and for me to give him a familiar aid.
+I simply wiggled the rope until I caught his attention whereupon I started to step away from the trailer.
+If he stalled out, I'd back him up slightly and try again.
+Notice the lead rope is slack and I'm just keeping enough tension so that he won't step on it.

 Continue to: Loading in the Step-Up